Vinaychowdarylella/network_scanner/README.md

 # port_scanner
 port scanner for scanning the network by masking the ip address

-Things need to do beefore using the script python3 --version sudo pip3 install PySocks
+Things need to do before using the script python3 --version sudo pip3 install PySocks